Library resources for legal research, briefing and case preparation

 A complete list of the library's subscription research databases and selected free web databases.
-Identify journal articles and more in Academic Search Complete, Business Source Complete, ERIC, JSTOR, etc. If off-campus, you'll be prompted to authenticate with your name and library barcode number.
-If you have difficulties, please contact us.
+If off-campus, you'll be prompted to authenticate with your name and library barcode number.

-Find recommended databases, books, media, websites, and more, organized by subject pages or guides (Accounting, Anthropology, Art, etc.) and created by UHCL librarians.
+Find recommended databases, books, media, websites, and more, organized by subject (Accounting, Anthropology, Art, etc.) and created by UHCL librarians.

 Thanks to Rosemarie Romano, Public Services Librarian at Cayuga Community College in Auburn, New York, for her help on this guide.